LarsEjaas/lars-ejaas-portfolio-v2/README.md

 <p align="right"><a href="#top">back to top⬆️</a></p>

+## Local builds

+You can create a local build by running:

+`npm run build`

+If you want to compare bundle sizes with production (including Brotli compression), you can instead run:

+`npm run build-minified`

+This command produces a minified version of all JavaScript files.

+Once the build is complete, you can serve it locally with:

+`npm run serve-build`

 ## 🙏 Attribution

 I'm grateful to the following developers whose content has inspired me in creating this site: